-Cybercrime courses are often part of undergraduate and graduate certificate and degree programs, like forensic science, information technology, cybercrime technology or homeland security.
-Degree programs are offered at the associate's, bachelor's and master's degree levels.
-While students in a cybercrime certificate program might only complete courses in the subject, those enrolled in degree programs might take additional coursework in criminal justice, computer science, emergency management, government and terrorism.
+Cybercrime courses help students learn how to prevent computer-related crimes and understand trends in cybercrime.
+Cybercrime courses are often part of undergraduate and graduate certificate and degree programs in such fields as computer science, digital forensics, information technology, cybercrime technology, criminal justice, or homeland security.
+While students in a cybercrime certificate program might only complete subject-specific courses, those enrolled in degree programs might take additional coursework in criminal justice, computer science, emergency management, government and global terrorism.

 List of Courses

 This course introduces students to the many different types of cybercrime.
 Students learn how to identify cybercriminal activity and learn how companies and law enforcement agencies are responding to the dangers these crimes present.
 Hypothetical scenarios are offered for students to examine, and students review the proper legal responses for these scenarios.
 Classes like these teach students the federal and state laws regarding computer violations and the proper manner for prosecuting crimes of this nature in court.

 Computer Forensics and Investigation Course

 Throughout this course, students become familiar with the basics of solving cybercrimes.
 By learning how to identify, protect and gather evidence, retrieve data, prepare crime reports and present information in courts, students master the correct methods for investigating cybercrimes so they can be solved and potential criminals be prosecuted.
 Students read case studies to become familiar with cybercrime scene investigation strategies.
 Techniques and tools used to build and solve cybercrime cases are presented and analyzed.